gdunlop/budget-boating/_posts/2020-06-04-Welcome-to-budget-boating.markdown

 ![Fletcher Arrowhawk 180 bow rider](/budget-boating/images/fletcher.jpg)

 I ended up buying a Fletcher Arrowhawk 180 from a private seller - a retired guy who bought and sold Fletchers.
-Despite being nearly 30 years old, it had a brand new roller trailer worth £2,500 and some service history for the Mercury 150hp 2-stroke outboard.
+Despite being nearly 30 years old, it had a brand new roller trailer with a receipt for £2,500 and some service history with the outboard.
 Best of all it had been used as a ski boat on fresh water, and had numerous upgrades including a new fuel system (tank, pipes, water separating filter) and refurbished interior.
 It's a rare *bow rider* model - a style which is much more common in modern boats.

 After purchase I discovered a water leak in the outboard that cost £250 to repair.
 This was my own fault as I didn't inspect the outboard properly or know what problems to look out for.